mirkonasato/ionix-sqlite/README.md

-# IoniX SQLite
+# Ionix SQLite

 This project aims to make it easier to work with SQLite in Ionic 2 apps.

 As it has no actual dependencies on Ionic it could be used in other Cordova applications as well.
-However the published NPM package contains ES2015 modules intended to work well with Ionic 2 builds.

-In case you wonder, **IoniX** stands for "Ionic eXtensions".
+In case you wonder, **Ionix** stands for "Ionic eXtensions".
 It's a name chosen to suggest that this package is related to Ionic, but is not an official Ionic project.

 ## Why not just use Ionic Native?